QiuYukang/5G-LENA/tutorial/source/tutorial.rst

 communications.

-For this communication, the source is an IPv4 address, specifically ``1.0.0.2``, which is referred to as the "remoteHost."
+For this communication, the source is an IPv4 address, specifically ``1.0.0.2``, which is referred to as the "remote host."
 The recipients of the data are two UEs.

 To support such communications, a 5G Radio Access Network is configured, together with an LTE Core Network, referred to as the EPC.
 The entire architecture is defined as 5G NSA.

 This demo is characterized by quasi-ideal conditions.
 For instance, the S1-U link, which interconnects the SGW with the gNB, has no delay.
 Furthermore, Direct Path Beamforming is used, which is an ideal algorithm based on the assumption that the transmitters always know the exact location of the receivers.
-This particular beamforming technique is implemented in the spectrum module, part of the core of ns-3.
-Further information can be retrieved on the manual, at Section 2.3.9.
+Further information can be retrieved on the `manual`_, at Section 2.3.9.
 Shadowing is not considered, as buildings and any other kind of obstacles that could impair normal LoS conditions are absent.
 Finally, the channel model is updated only once, at the start of the simulation, given that the scenario is static, i.e., it does not change over time.